IDAHO DISABILITY BENEFITS

 At Cannon Disability Law, we help you collect your medical records.
 We recommend that you collect your medical records now.
 Always keep a copy of your records.
 Especially keep a copy if you have surgery or a medical procedure.

 You can also apply for Medicaid benefits in Idaho.
-Medicaid benefits provide healthcare coverage if you qualify as low income.
+Medicaid benefits provide health coverage if you qualify as low income.
 Find out more information here about Medicaid benefits.
 Healthcare benefits are important.
 Because once you win benefits you must continue to go to the doctor.
 The SSA can review your case and decide you are no longer disabled.
 If they decide you can return to work, they can take away your disability benefits.
-So, you need to keep treating your disabling condition.
+So, you need to keep treating your medical condition.

 OUR LAW FIRM PREPARES YOU FOR YOUR DAY IN COURT

 Additionally, you will not owe an attorney fee until we win your case.
 If you are wondering how to apply for benefits, call us.
 In Idaho, for example, you can apply for disability benefits by calling 1-800-772-1213.
 You can also apply online at the Social Security website.
-You can also apply by visiting a local field office at the addresses below.
+You can also apply by visiting a local field office at the address below.